Ronyonka/win2025-stig-audit/README.md

 # STIG Compliance Checks

 This repository contains PowerShell checks for Windows Server 2025 STIG items.
+The checks are organized into category-specific scripts under `scripts/` so you can run the CAT level you need without mixing the whole set into one file.
-The main script is [`Test-STIGCompliance.ps1`](./Test-STIGCompliance.ps1), which runs a series of local validation checks and prints pass/fail results to the console.
+The active script for this repo is [`scripts/CAT I/Test-STIGCompliance.ps1`](./scripts/CAT%20I/Test-STIGCompliance.ps1), which runs a series of local validation checks and prints pass/fail results to the console.

 ## Requirements